Chill-project/Documentation/source/installation/installation.rst

       sudo docker port chill_db 5432

    This command will show on which port the docker container is listening, on your localhost.
-During the part :ref:`create-your-project` fill this port, and the address of the container (`localhost` or `127.0.0.1`).
+During the part :ref:`create-your-project` this is the value to be used to fill the field 'database_port'.

 Client requirements
 ^^^^^^^^^^^^^^^^^^^